dydxprotocol/v4-documentation/pages/validators/required_configs.md

 For your node to successfully ingest bridge transactions from the relevant blockchain, you are required to specify your own private RPC endpoint with flag `--bridge-daemon-eth-rpc-endpoint <YOUR_PRIVATE_RPC_ENDPOINT>` in the command you run when starting the node.

-💡IMPORTANT💡:The RPC endpoint you choose *MUST* satisfy the following requirements
+The RPC endpoint you choose *MUST* satisfy the following requirements
 * supports `eth_chainId` method
 * supports `eth_getLogs` method
 * supports `"finalized"` as an input to `toBlock` parameter (Erigon is currently the only major Ethereum node software that does not support this.)

-## Required Configs
+## Node Configs

 The dYdX Chain has important node configurations required for normal chain operation.
 This includes: